Composition series for GKZ-systems: Euler-Koszul homology of toric modules

-The Euler-Koszul complex in \cite{MMW} is a powerful tool to study GKZ-systems.
-Roughly speaking, the Fourier transform $N_A(\gamma)$ of the GKZ-system $M_A(\gamma)$ is the 0-th homology of the Euler-Koszul complex of the graded algebra $R_A$ (see Proposition \ref{1029c}), and the filtration of $R_A$ by homogenous ideals thus gives a filtration of $N_A(\gamma)$ (see Definition \ref{2018}).
-Recall the definition of Euler-Koszul complex as follows.
+L.F.
+Matusevich, E. Miller and U. Walther in \cite{MMW} introduced the Euler-Koszul complex to study the GKZ-system $M_A(\beta)$.
+For the purpose of this paper, we need to consider the Fourier transform of the Euler-Koszul complex in \cite{MMW}, which we still called the Euler-Koszul complex for simplicity.
+The Fourier transform $N_A(\beta)$ of the GKZ-system $M_A(\beta)$ is the 0-th homology of the Euler-Koszul complex of the graded algebra $S_A$ (see Lemma \ref{1029c}), and the filtration of $S_A$ by homogenous ideals thus gives a filtration of $N_A(\beta)$ (see Definition \ref{2018}).